The best way to stop hot flashes when going through the menopause and perimenopause without HRT

-Healthy fats, particularly the omega-3s found in fatty fish such as salmon, mackerel and sardines, have been shown to reduce frequency and intensity of hot flushes and night sweats.
+Healthy fats, particularly the omega-3s found in fatty fish such as salmon, mackerel and sardines, have been shown to reduce frequency and intensity of hot flashes and night sweats.

-Fruits and vegetables can and should be enjoyed in abundant quantities: in one study that followed over 17,000 menopausal women, those eating more fruit and vegetables reported a 19% reduction in instance of hot flushes compared with a control group.
+Fruits and vegetables can and should be enjoyed in abundant quantities: in one study that followed over 17,000 menopausal women, those eating more fruit and vegetables reported a 19% reduction in instance of hot flashes compared with a control group.
 Researchers surmised that the high levels of vitamins, minerals, fibre and antioxidants present in fruit and vegetables were responsible for the reduction in menopause symptoms.

 You should avoid, where possible, alcohol, caffeine, refined sugar and processed carbohydrates as these can all exacerbate symptoms.

-Meditation, mindfulness, conscious breathing exercises and yin yoga have all been linked to reduced hot flushes in menopausal women.
+Meditation, mindfulness, conscious breathing exercises and yin yoga have all been linked to reduced hot flashes in menopausal women.
 Many women also report added benefits of such practices, including better sleep, improved mood, and enhanced focus and productivity.

-Studies have shown that women who are overweight or obese may experience more intense hot flushes during menopause than women who are a healthy weight.
+Studies have shown that women who are overweight or obese may experience more intense hot flashes during menopause than women who are a healthy weight.

 Many women find that perimenopause weight gain becomes difficult to avoid over the years leading up to menopause.
 This is attributed to declining estrogen levels and other hormone changes that take place during this time in a woman’s life.

-Research has shown that losing weight, specifically by eating an anti-inflammatory diet for menopause weight loss that's high in fruit, vegetables and high quality protein, can also reduce the instance of hot flushes and night sweats.
+Research has shown that losing weight, specifically by eating an anti-inflammatory diet for menopause weight loss that's high in fruit, vegetables and high quality protein, can also reduce the instance of hot flashes and night sweats.

-LYMA’s patented formula contains powerful ingredients that can help to reduce the frequency and severity of hot flushes and night sweats by restoring hormonal balance and fighting oxidation and inflammation that can exacerbate symptoms associated with menopause.
+LYMA’s patented formula contains powerful ingredients that can help to reduce the frequency and severity of hot flashes and night sweats by restoring hormonal balance and fighting oxidation and inflammation that can exacerbate symptoms associated with menopause.